cayo santa maria

 Beaches in Cayo Santa Maria

-The number one thing to do in Cayo Santa Maria is visit the beach – it’s the main draw for travelers looking to visit the island.
+Cayo Santa Maria is most famous for its incredible beaches and their accompanying beach resorts.
 As the island is wrapped in white sand, it has no lack of beaches to choose from.
 While most visitors stick to the beach at their resort, you can certainly enjoy beach-hopping in Cayo Santa Maria should you feel so inclined.

 All beaches in Cuba are technically public beaches, meaning that you’re free to explore any beaches on Cayo Santa Maria or any other part of Cuba for that matter.
 However, keep in mind that the use of beach chairs, umbrellas, and any other kind of beach installation is reserved for resort guests.